qxxxb/ctf/2021/pwn2win/dots_exposed/README.md

 ```

 This `char_obj_array` is set to `self.world.map`, which is just a 2D list
-container a "map" of the word.
+containing a "map" of the world.
 For example, given this program:

 ```
 /-&